pamidn/itws2110-F25-pamidn/lab4/README.md

 3. Can you make it pretty with the updated code

-4. Make the boxes next to each other not one on top of the other, and change the background to a nice color
+4. No, make the boxes next to each other not one on top of the other, and change the background to a nice color

 5. Split code into index.html, sc.js, and styles.css